gvwilson/thirdbit/src/fiction/in-heck/index.md

 in the center of the more-or-less rectangular field behind the school, stood Special Blazes and the rabbit who had arrived with him.
-Both wore their uniform trousers, but instead of their jackets they wore plain tunics no different from a farm hand's.
+Both wore their uniform trousers, but instead of their jackets they wore plain tunics no different from a farmhand's.

 "Get outta-come on, I wanna see."
 Bluster and Bravo shouldered their way through the other children